-- 105. As the UFC gained and then maintained market and monopsony power through this anticompetitive scheme, including by eliminating actual or potential rivals, it added provisions-such as additional restrictions on sponsorship rights-that further enhanced the UFC's control over its Fighters. - 106.
-No Plaintiff in this matter is suing as part of this case, on behalf of himself or any proposed class member, to enforce any rights or provisions of his own particular UFC contract.
-Nor is any Plaintiff in this matter claiming, as part of this case, on behalf of himself or any proposed Class member, that his contract, standing alone, violates the antitrust laws.
+- 113. As the UFC gained and then maintained market and monopsony power through this anticompetitive scheme, including by eliminating actual or potential rivals, in or about January 2014, it added provisions-such as, e.g., the "unilateral demotion-in-pay" provision which resets a Fighter's pay to lower purse levels if a given UFC Fighter loses a bout, and additional restrictions on sponsorship rights-that further enhanced the UFC's control over its Fighters. - 114.
+None of the Plaintiffs in this matter is suing as part of this case, on behalf of himself or herself or any proposed class member, to enforce any rights or provisions of his or her particular UFC contract.
+Nor is any Plaintiff in this matter claiming, as part of this case, on behalf of himself or herself or any proposed class member, that his or her contract, standing alone, violates the antitrust laws.
 Rather, Plaintiffs allege here that all of the UFC's contracts with Fighters-and the exclusionary provisions therein-taken together form part of the UFC's anticompetitive scheme to impair actual or potential rivals and enhance its monopoly power in the Relevant Output Market and monopsony power in the Relevant Input Market.
-Cumulatively, the exclusionary contractual provisions deprive the UFC's would-be rivals of critical inputs necessary to compete with the UFC in the MMA Industry-that is, the services of a deep pool of top-ranked Professional MMA Fighters-and thereby have substantially foreclosed competition in the Relevant Markets and enhanced and maintained monopoly and monopsony power. - b.
-The UFC's Exclusionary Scheme Included the Use of Threats, Intimidation, and Retaliation Against MMA Fighters Who Work With or For Would-Be Rivals or Speak Out Against the UFC. - 107.
-As part of its exclusionary scheme, the UFC has retaliated against: (i) UFC Fighters who work or threaten to work with would-be rival promoters, (ii) MMA Fighters working with would-be rival promoters who might someday wish to compete in the UFC, and (iii) would-be rival promoters who work with UFC Fighters.
+Cumulatively, the exclusionary contractual provisions deprive the UFC's would-be rivals of all or virtually all of the critical input necessary to compete in the MMA Industry, that is, Elite Professional MMA Fighter services. - b.
+The UFC's Exclusionary Scheme Included the Use of Threats, Intimidation, and Retaliation Against MMA Fighters Who Work With or For Would-Be Rivals or Speak Out Against the UFC. - 115.
+As part of its exclusionary scheme, the UFC has retaliated against (i) UFC Fighters who work or threaten to work with would-be rival promoters, (ii) MMA Fighters who might someday wish to compete in the UFC, and (iii) would-be rival promoters who work with UFC Fighters.
 As a result, UFC Fighters have refused offers to fight for actual or potential rival promoters, even those that offer higher compensation, out of fear that the UFC would retaliate against both the promoter and the Fighter.

-Professional MMA Fighters are deterred by the UFC's threats because Professional MMA Fighters recognize that being banned from future opportunities to fight for the UFC will substantially diminish their ability to earn income as Professional MMA Fighters.
-Moreover, the UFC has control over key sponsors, sponsors the UFC threatens never to work with if they contract with a Professional MMA Fighter against the UFC's wishes.
+Professional MMA Fighters are deterred by the UFC's threats because Professional MMA Fighters recognize that being banned from future opportunities to fight for the UFC will substantially diminish their ability to earn income as Elite Professional MMA Fighters.
+Moreover, the UFC has control over key sponsors, sponsors the UFC threatens never to work with if they contract with an Elite Professional MMA Fighter against the UFC's wishes.